jdoleary/fuzzyTimeInput/README.md

 # fuzzyTimeInput
-A small, no-dependency package for normalizing time (hours, minutes) inputs from users.
+Normalize inconsistent time strings ("3pm","3:00p","15:00","3PM") to a consistant format.
+This small, no-dependency package supports a large variety of time entry formats (see the Unit Tests) and outputs military time (default) or JSON.

 ```
 var fuzzytimeinput = require("fuzzytimeinput")